 It’s not unlikely to see a parent taking part in a game match with their own children.

 For example, “Wizard 101” online is a multi-player game that was created as a family game.

 Both children and parents could take part in daily games and matches throughout their adventures.

 Video games are friendly and can unite a family.

 Also, playing a game together with your children can encourage communication and help them share their personal feelings and thoughts with parents.

-Playing video game is a powerful way to get your children interested in technology.
+Playing a video game is a powerful way to get your children interested in technology.

-If you would like your children to start learning basic technology skills at an early age, gaming is a good avenue.
+If you would like your children to learn basic technology skills at an early age, gaming is a good avenue.

 For instance, the modern “Angry Birds” game teaches children basic coding principles.